davidmreed/davidmreed.github.io/_drafts/on-not-writing-bad-exception-handlers.md

  1. Handles a specific exception that can be thrown by the code in its `try` block.
  2. Handles an exception that cannot be averted by reasonable logic, or which is the documented failure mode of a specific action.
  3. Handles the exception in such a way as to maintain the integrity of the transaction, using rollbacks as necessary.

+Ultimately, it's key to remember what exception handlers are made to do: they're not to suppress or hide errors, but to provide a cogent logical path to either recovering from an error or protecting the database from its effects.
+All else follows from rigorous evaluation of this principle.